Who is the developer?

 Esplanade parkland will run along the lineal extent of the Western boundary of the development adjacent to Casuarina Coastal Reserve.
 The parkland will encompass a shared pedestrian/cycle trail and will provide a buffer between residential housing development and the escarpment edge bordering the expanded Casuarina Coastal Reserve.

 There will also be four neighbourhood parks, spread throughout the development as well as a dedicated 2.47 hectare Recreational Reserve which will be suitable for large, organised sports.
-In total, the Lee Point Development will have 18 HA of dedicated Parks and Reserves.
+In total, the Lee Point Development will have approximately 18 HA of dedicated Parks and Reserves.

 What is being done to preserve and protect the local area wildlife and ecosystem?